Is There Such A Thing As Humane Slaughter?

 In this way, ‘humane slaughter’ relies on the fallacy that animals are not conscious beings.
 But, of course, they are.
 Each has the capacity to have both positive and negative experiences, to feel joy, love and contentment, pain, fear and distress.
 As Animal Ethics remarks, “there are powerful reasons to conclude that this is what should matter when it comes to giving someone moral consideration and not discriminating against that being.”

-An individual animal values their life just as much as you or I. And ultimately, there is no ‘humane’ way to kill someone who does not want to die.
+Animals value their lives as much as we do and there is no ‘humane’ way to kill someone who does not want to die.

 WHAT ABOUT A HUMANE LIFE?

-Another fatal flaw surrounding ‘humane slaughter’ is that the concept assumes a human’s only moral obligation is to provide an animal with a ‘quick’ death—but what of the conditions these animals endure during life?
+Another flaw surrounding ‘humane slaughter’ is that it assumes a human’s only moral obligation is to provide an animal with a ‘quick’ death—but what of the conditions these animals must endure during life?

 US data suggests that over 99 percent of farmed animals spend their lives on Concentrated Animal Feeding Operations (CAFOs.)
 The horrific treatment of animals on such factory farms is well-documented, and happens in countries all over the world.